Prospect with Precision in Senior Living – Innovation Through Marketing Automation

 3. Content – A well-executed content marketing strategy can do wonders for your senior living community, as we addressed in our third senior living marketing idea.
 Typically, content marketing in senior living takes on the following forms: blogs, whitepapers, downloadable guides, case studies, infographics, webinars, eBooks, podcasts, etc. To truly integrate your content marketing strategy into marketing automation, set up the following:

 - Gated content (only gate premium pieces of content)

 - Aligning content pieces to the respective stages in the resident’s journey

 - Lead Scoring (based on if the lead is top or bottom-funnel in their interest and activity)

-4. CRM – If your community relies on clunky, outdated filing cabinets with paper files housing customer information, it won’t have use for marketing automation.
+4. CRM – If your community relies on clunky, outdated filing cabinets with manila folders housing customer information, there’s opportunity for a CRM.
 First, invest in a Customer Relationship Management, or CRM solution that makes the most sense for your community.
 Already having a CRM solution in place will streamline prospecting efforts.
-Once a prospective resident or ACI shows interest in a piece of content and fills out a form, your communities CRM will help segment that individual based on the form submission.
+Once a prospective resident or ACI shows interest in a piece of content and fills out a form, your community’s CRM will help segment that individual based on the form submission.